joeun kim aatchim 2021 ©

 Art of Self-Defense 2013-14

-Drypoint on watercolor (A Portfolio of 19 unique drypoint prints produced from a single copperplate), brace grommets, ink on copper sword, leather sleeve and paper cutters / print size 37.5 x 26.7 cm (Each) Installation size variable
+Drypoint on watercolor, brace grommets, ink on a copper sword, leather sleeve, and a stack of paper cutters / size 37.5 x 26.7 cm (Each) Installation size variable

-The aggressive gesture of marking combined with the susceptibility of its imprint alludes to chronic traumas caused by verbal violence.
+The aggressive gesture of marking combined with its imprint's susceptibility alludes to chronic traumas caused by verbal violence.